lilactown/shadow-cljs-macchiato/README.md

 ### running in development mode

-run the following command in the terminal to install NPM modules and start Figwheel:
+run the following command in the terminal to install NPM modules and start shadow-cljs:

 ```
-lein build
+shadow-cljs watch dev
 ```

 run `node` in another terminal: